kaliek/QuestionParser/README.md

 ### Extract Linguistic Features
 For understanding the question as far as possible, the following features are extracted:
 #####  By directly using [spaCy](https://github.com/explosion/spaCy):
-  * Noun chunks in the question, from [spaCy documentation](https://spacy.io/api/doc#noun_chunks), 'A base noun phrase, or "NP chunk", is a noun phrase that does not permit other NPs to be nested within it – so no NP-level coordination, no prepositional phrases, and no relative clauses.'
-  * Syntactic dependency of every word in the question
   * Entities in the question, I categorise the [18 entities](https://spacy.io/api/annotation#named-entities) into `PER`, `LOC`, `OBJ`, `TEM`, `NUM`
   * Part of Speech (POS) tag of the first word and the word that has `ROOT` dependency
 ##### By tweaking spaCy: